 To pilot the Teacher Choices approach, we will run two Teacher Choices trials to understand more about how to run these types of projects in the future.
 Learning will include: how best to define the choices that we’ll be testing; how we evaluate these projects in a robust but efficient way; and how we should best communicate these results to teachers.

 Each trial will test a different choice that classroom teachers can make.

 1.The first Teacher Choices trial – A Winning Start – will test two different starter types that teachers could choose to start a lesson with: a quiz-based starter, building on research evidence about the potential benefits of retrieval practice; and a discussion-based starter, which is another popular way to start lessons and may have a positive impact on pupil motivation to learn.
-EEF and the NFER began this trial last year.
+EEF and the NFER began this trial in 2019/20.
 However, due to the Covid-19 pandemic and school closures, the trial was not completed.
-As a result, we have decided to rerun the trial this year, with teachers delivering the starters from after February half-term until the end of May 2021.
-The deadline has now passed to express an interest in this trial.
+As a result, we have decided to rerun the trial in 2021/22, and will update this page with recruitment information in Summer 2021.

 Since 2011, the EEF has funded 200+ projects across all stages of our programme pipeline – pilot studies as well as efficacy and effectiveness trials.
 Over this time, we have developed a robust approach for testing the impact of programmes and have generated useful evidence for teachers and senior leaders to be able to apply.